MileHacker Logo

 Iconic Landmarks

 The Sultan Abu Bakar State Mosque, completed in 1900, seamlessly blends Victorian and Moorish architectural styles.
 It overlooks the Straits of Johor and Singapore.
 This mosque is an active place of worship but receives visitors outside prayer times.
 Dress modestly, ensuring shoulders and knees are covered.
 Free entry is granted.
-Visit in the morning for cooler temperatures and fewer crowds.
+Visit in the early part of the day for cooler temperatures and fewer crowds.
 Photography from outside and inside designated areas captures its architectural grandeur.

 The Istana Besar, or Grand Palace, built in 1866, blends Malay plus Occidental architecture.
 The palace is not accessible to the public, except for official state functions.
-However, the Royal Abu Bakar Museum, located within the palace grounds, is open for public viewing.
-While direct entry to the palace is not possible, one can admire its exterior and the beautiful grounds from outside.
+However, the Royal Abu Bakar Museum, located within the palace grounds, is available for public viewing.
+While direct entry to the royal residence is not possible, one can admire its exterior and the beautiful grounds from outside.

 Other Landmarks

 • Arulmigu Sri Rajakaliamman Glass Temple: Intricately decorated with 300,000 pieces of colored glass, yielding a dazzling effect.
-It is open daily with a little entrance fee.
+It is available daily with a little entrance fee.

 • Johor Bahru Old Chinese Temple: Dating back to 1870, one of the oldest religious structures, symbolizing unity for five Chinese dialect groups.
 Free entry, located near Jalan Tan Hiok Nee, simplifying a visit.